dpodium-roc/pipwave_WooCommerce_Plugin/pipwave-woocommerce/readme.txt

 8. Sample checkout page after order is placed.
 Payment methods will be shown for buyer to choose to make payment.

 == Changelog ==

+= 1.0.4 =
+* Update pipwave SDK script
+* Use customized order number as txn_id to prevent duplicate txn_id issue for merchant who has multiple sites.

 = 1.0.3 =
 * Update description, installation & tags in readme.